|

 Victoria's Cold

-Feet was a major turning point in our relationship.
+Feet marked a major turning point.

 Unfortunately, this was shaping up to be a classic Love-Hate

-relationship.
+girlfriend?
 I did not appreciate being jerked around

 nor did I like being told to wait while she made up her

-looking for a girlfriend?
+mind.
 Nor did I trust

 Victoria very much.
 I had a hunch she